Facts About Our Work in Barbados

 - Sewing machines

-Food For The Poor has shipped a tractor-trailer load of pharmaceuticals and medical supplies to Queen Elizabeth Hospital in Bridgetown.
-The Queen Elizabeth is the primary hospital for the southern part of the island and has fallen into difficulties since its opening in 1964.
+Food For The Poor also shipped a tractor-trailer load of pharmaceuticals and medical supplies to Queen Elizabeth Hospital in Bridgetown.
+The Queen Elizabeth is the primary hospital for the southern part of the island.